 It’s easy to imagine the pharaoh of the Exodus as Egypt’s most impressive ruler.
 But logically, it makes more sense that this acclaim would have belonged to the pharaoh who preceded him.
 Indeed, it was in association with the reign of the Exodus pharaoh’s father, just prior to Moses’s divine calling to save the Israelites, that the Israelites “sighed by reason of the bondage, and they cried, and their cry came up unto God” (Exodus 2:23).

 Thutmose iii’s lengthy rule spanned much of the first half of the 15th century b.c.e.
 During this extended period of time, there is a good chronological fit with Moses being in Egypt’s royal court, then fleeing into the Midian wilderness where he lived for a significant length of time.
-Exodus 2:23 says, “And it came to pass in the course of those many days [while Moses was in Midian] that the king of Egypt died ….”
+“And it came to pass in the course of those many days [while Moses was in Midian] that the king of Egypt died ….
+And the Lord said unto Moses in Midian: ‘Go, return into Egypt; for all the men [the pharaoh, as well as certain other high officials] are dead that sought thy life’” (Exodus 2:23, 4:19).
 The phrase “many days” is not only a clear reference to Moses’s lengthy stay in Midian, it’s an obvious reference to the lengthy reign of Egypt’s pharaoh at that time.
-In short, it’s a likely reference to Pharaoh Thutmose iii, one of Egypt’s longest-serving monarchs.
+In short, it’s a good match with Pharaoh Thutmose iii, one of Egypt’s longest-serving monarchs.

 Amenhotep ii.